Boeing 737 Next Generation: Enhancements

 In 2004, Boeing offered a Short Field Performance package in response to the needs of Gol Transportes Aéreos, which frequently operates from restricted airports.
 The enhancements improve takeoff and landing performance.
 The optional package is available for the 737NG models and standard equipment for the 737-900ER.

-In July 2008, Boeing offered Messier-Bugatti-Dowty's new carbon brakes for the Next-Gen 737s, which are intended to replace steel brakes and will reduce the weight of the brake package by 550–700 lb depending on whether standard or high-capacity steel brakes were fitted.
-A weight reduction of 700 lb on a 737-800 results in 0.5% reduction in fuel burn.
+In July 2008, Boeing offered Messier-Bugatti-Dowty's new carbon brakes for the Next-Gen 737s, which were intended to replace steel brakes and would reduce the weight of the brake package by 550–700 lb depending on whether standard or high-capacity steel brakes were fitted.
+A weight reduction of 700 lb on a 737-800 would result in a 0.5% reduction in fuel burn.
 Delta Air Lines received the first Next-Gen 737 model with this brake package, a 737-700, at the end of July 2008.

 The CFM56-7BE (Enhanced) nacelle began testing in August 2009 to be used on the new 737 PIP (Performance Improvement Package) due to enter service mid-2011.
 This new improvement is said to shave at least 1% off the overall drag and have some weight benefits.
 Overall, it is claimed to have a 2% improvement on fuel burn on longer stages.

-In 2015, Boeing offered a single wing-root mounted LED light package for all 737 NG airframes, replacing the old HID light sets which located in different places across the fuselage.
+In 2015, Boeing offered a single wing root-mounted LED light package for all 737 NG airframes, replacing the old HID light sets, which are located in different places across the fuselage.